bulletmark/encfsui/README.md

 which copies encfsui to `/usr/local/bin`.
 Alternately, just copy `encfsui` anywhere in your path, e.g. to `~/bin`.

-Copy the sample `encfsui.desktop` file to your `~/Desktop` etc.
+Copy the sample `encfsui.desktop` file to your `~/.local/share/applications/` etc.

-On a freedesktop.org compliant system such as recent Gnome or KDE, instead copy `encfsui.desktop` to `/usr/share/applications` (accessible to everybody) or to `~/.local/share/applications` (accessible to you only).
+On a freedesktop.org compliant system such as recent Gnome or KDE, copy `encfsui.desktop` to `/usr/share/applications` (accessible to everybody) or to `~/.local/share/applications` (accessible to you only).
 Then, e.g. on Ubuntu Unity or Gnome Shell, you can search for encfsui in your applications list and drag add it to your Unity or Gnome Shell launcher.

+Of course you can create multiple encfs source + target directories, each with a corresponding desktop launcher if you want.

 ### USAGE

     encfsui [-options] source_enc_dir target_mount_dir

-    Mount source_enc_dir to target_mount_dir.
+    GUI utility to mount source_enc_dir to target_mount_dir.
     If target already mounted then it will be unmounted instead.

     Options:
     -i <mins> specify idle timeout mins
     -p (make public mount, can only be done by root) -o (don't open target dir in gui mode)

-Just create a shortcut for this command on your GUI desktop (e.g. see sample `encfsui.desktop`), specifying your private source (encfs) and target (mountpoint) directories.
-I assign the gnome icon `/usr/share/pixmaps/seahorse/48x48/seahorse-key-personal.png` which gives a nice padlock + personal icon.

-Of course you can create multiple encfs source + target directories, each with a corresponding desktop shortcut if you want.

 ### LICENSE